renbot-bio/opendatahandbook/guide/en/following-up/index.md

 It's unrealistic to expect that officials should spend long periods of time engaging with social media.
 However, there are several things that you can do to make sure that your content can be easily shared between technical users.
 Some tips:

--   Provide unique pages for each piece of content
+-   Provide unique pages for each piece of content.

     When a message is shared with others, the recipient of the referral will be looking for the relevant content quickly.

--   Avoid making people download your press releases
+-   Avoid making people download your press releases.

     Press releases are fine.
 They are concise messages about a particular point.
 However, if you require people to download the content and for it to open outside of a web browser, then fewer people will read it.
 Search engines are less likely to index the content.
 People are less likely to click to download.